PowerShell/DscResources/CONTRIBUTING.md

 * [Open an issue tagged as "TODO"](TODO) in the module repository where you'd like to add a DSC resource
 * Fork the *development* branch of the module repository you'd like to improve
 * In your own forked branch, add and develop your new resources.
 Make sure you:
-    - TODO: Write tests using Pester
+    - TODO: Write tests using [Pester](TODO)
     - TODO: Write documentation using GitHub Flavored Markdown
-    - Write (or alter) an example configuration demonstrating how your resource should be used
+    - Write (or alter) an example configuration in the Examples subdirectory demonstrating how your resource should be used
     - DO NOT change the *.psd1 ModuleVersion (we will be updating this before releasing to the Gallery)
     - TODO: Something with appveyor?
     - TODO: Follow our style guidelines